hassanaftab93/Coursera_Capstone/README.md

 ### Lab 2: Segmentation of Neighborhoods in NY City

-In this lab, you will learn how to convert addresses into their equivalent latitude and longitude values.
+In this lab, you will convert addresses into their equivalent latitude and longitude values.
 Also, you will use the Foursquare API to explore neighborhoods in New York City.

-You will use the **explore** function to get the most common venue categories in each neighborhood, and then use this feature to group the neighborhoods into clusters.
+You will be required to use the **explore** function to get the most common venue categories in each neighborhood, and then use this feature to group the neighborhoods into clusters.

 You will use the _k_-means clustering algorithm to complete this task.